ptds2022/ex4_solution/README.md

   }
 }
 #' @title Estimation of the area of the shape
+#' @author AlexShem
 #' @description Provide an estimation of the area value using simple probabilities
-#' @param \code{B} the number of points on which the estimation of pi is produced.
+#' @param B the number of points on which the estimation of pi is produced.
-#' @param \code{seed} the seed to be used for the random generation used in the procedure
+#' @param seed the seed to be used for the random generation used in the procedure
 #' @return A \code{list} of the `area` class made of the estimated value of the area and the points on which this estimation is based.
 In particular:
 #' \describe{
 #'     \item{estimated_area}{The estimated value of the area}